mossland/MossCoinForMachine/README.md

 - **[Standardization Trends in Video Coding for Machines](Standardization_Trends_in_Video_Coding_for_Machines.md)**: This document explores the cutting-edge research on video coding standardization for machines.
 It highlights the crucial need for efficient video compression techniques that cater to the burgeoning requirements of machine vision technologies.
 Covering the latest trends in MPEG VCM initiative, it delves into how standardization efforts are shaping the future of machine-compatible video coding.

+- **[Blockchain Technology for AI Value Exchange](Blockchain_Technology_for_AI_Value_Exchange.md)**: An overview of how blockchain technology facilitates secure, transparent, and efficient value exchange between AI systems.
+This piece delves into the use of digital tokens, cryptocurrencies, and smart contracts as mechanisms for AI to autonomously conduct transactions, outlining the potential for AI-driven economic environments.